How Your Medicare Supplement (Medigap) Insurance Plan Works If You’re Moving Out of State

 It’s a good idea to contact your Medicare Supplement insurance company to let them know you’re changing addresses, so that they have your current address on file for their records and billing purposes.

-How to change Medicare Supplement plans if you’re moving out of state
+How to change Medicare Supplement insurance plans if you’re moving out of state

-When you need to change your Medicare Supplement plan
+When you need to change your Medicare Supplement insurance plan

 If this applies to you, you’ll need to contact your Medicare SELECT insurance company to drop your current plan and enroll in a different Medigap plan.
 You can do so as early as 60 days before your coverage ends, or no later than 63 days after your coverage ends.
 Make sure to contact your Medicare SELECT company before you move to avoid a lapse in coverage.